-The holidays are a wonderful time of the year–and we want to make sure they’re also the safest.
-When we’re caught up in the good food and tinsel, it’s easy to forget that many of the traditions we love can pose risks to our pets.
+The winter holidays are the most wonderful time of the year and we want to make sure they’re also the safest.
+While we revel in the good food and family fun, it’s important make sure the traditions we love don’t pose risks to our cats and other animals.

-Alley Cat Allies has the top tips and advice to help keep your cats (and dogs!) safe and happy during the holiday season.
+Alley Cat Allies has tips and advice to help keep your furry family members safe and sound during the holiday season.

 Watch the Video